 These features generally make the shopping experience more interactive.
 They also help instill trust that the customer will get what they're paying for, which can sometimes be a concern with online marketplaces.
 This is because buying from third-parties is riskier and less reliable when it comes to product quality and customer service.

-Firstly, Shoppers get a huge selection of products on one, easy-to-use platform.
+Shoppers, on the other hand, get a huge selection of products on one, easy-to-use platform.
 It’s much easier to find what they’re looking for, even if it’s a specialist product.
-You'll often find that online marketplaces are able to offer products at cheaper prices too.
+Online marketplaces are often able to offer products at cheaper prices.

-Meanwhile, customers benefit from various buyer protections.
+Meanwhile, customers also benefit from various buyer protections that ensure they get what they pay for.
 And, they often benefit from more efficient logistical infrastructure, which provides quicker, cheaper delivery.

 Get expert insights & news on the latest promotion trends in our monthly newsletter.